Mathematics is not about numbers, equations, computations, or algorithms: it is about understanding.

 Strand 3: Number

-During the number section, the purpose is to expand on your knowledge of calculating complex numbers.
+In the number section, the purpose is to expand your knowledge of calculating with complex numbers.

 Strand 4: Algebra